Today, many farmers and gardeners are aware of the environmental benefits of using organic products like diatomaceous earth (DE).

 8. Ticks and Fleas

-Every pet owner knows that fleas and ticks are a constant problem.
-More so as these parasites become resistant to certain treatments.
+Pet owners know that fleas and ticks are a big problem.
+This is even truer as these pests become resistant to some treatments.

 These bloodsucking pests pose many serious health problems.
-Moreover, they can attach themselves to humans as well as pets and farm animals.
+They can also attach themselves to humans, pets, and farm animals.

 Thick shrubbery, tall grass, and piles of yard clutter harbor these critters.

 However, dusting your pet’s fur with DE can kill fleas, ticks, and other parasites.
-Additionally, feeding dogs and cats with diatomaceous earth will destroy worms internally.
+Additionally, feeding dogs and cats diatomaceous earth may help destroy worms internally.

 9. Get Rid of Wasps and Hornets